nsde/spam-blacklist/README.md

 # 🚮 Spam Sites Filterlist/Blacklist (get rid of Malware & Adware!)
-### 💡 Topics: downloads, apps, gaming, programming · 🇺🇸 & 🇩🇪 websites
+### 💡 Topics: downloads, apps, gaming, programming, VPNs, proxies · 🇺🇸 & 🇩🇪 websites
 ### ⛔ Currently blocks 131+ annoying or even harmful sites! · Made for: *uBlacklist*

 ###### This project is not made, endorsed, sponsored or affiliated with uBlacklist or its developers